Zihang97/Peer-to-Peer-Chat/README.md

 ```
 $ python Database/build_tables.py
 ```
+(Note: This application can't run on Windows.
+We use `selectors` module which can't monitor file objects on Windows.
+Other systems like Unix and Mac don't have such problem.)

 ### Server
 If you want to be discovered and connected by others, you can run file `server.py` and become a server, which will set up a local server socket for you to receive connection from anyone who know your ip and port.
 ```
 $ python3 server.py
 ```

 ### Client
 If you want to connect others, no matter you want to be discovered or not, you can run file `client.py` and become a client, it will give you options to be discovered or not.
 Below is an interface screenshot from client side.
 ```